SamBrishes/razr/README.md

 -   Use **Loops** (`@each`, `@endeach`, `@for`, `@endfor`, `@while`, `@endwhile`)
 -   Define Parts (`@part`, `@endpart`) and Blocks (`@block`, `@enblock`) of Code
 -   Directly **Include** (`@include`), **Extend** (`@extend`) or **Embed** (`@embed`) Content
--   Register `<custom />` HTML tags, which gets rendered using your callback function.
+-   Register `<custom />` HTML tags, which gets rendered using your callback function
 -   **Caches everything** up to improve the performance and speed